LenSin3/Conservatory-cvd19-retail/README.md

 ## **Method**

-Data exploration and cleaning, followed by detailed data analysis is seen in **covid-retail.ipynb**
+Data exploration and research as well as data cleaning, followed by detailed data analysis as seen in **covid-retail.ipynb**

 ## **Environment**